NASA resumes human spaceflight from US soil with historic SpaceX launch

 Hurley, 53, and Behnken, 49, NASA employees under contract to fly with SpaceX, are expected to remain at the space station for several weeks, assisting a short-handed crew aboard the orbital laboratory.

-Trump called the launch the beginning, saying that eventually there would be flights to Mars.
+Trump also hailed the launch as a major advance toward the goal of eventually sending humans to Mars.

-He was joined at the viewing by Vice President Mike Pence, Commerce Secretary Wilbur Ross, Education Secretary Betsy DeVos, Florida congressman Matt Gaetz and Senator Rick Scott.
+He was joined at the viewing by Musk, as well as Vice President Mike Pence, Commerce Secretary Wilbur Ross, Education Secretary Betsy DeVos, Florida congressman Matt Gaetz and Senator Rick Scott.

 Earlier on Saturday, the crew bid goodbye to their families.
-Prior to getting into a specially-designed Tesla for the ride to the launch site, Behnken told his young son, "Be good for mom.
+Prior to climbing into a specially designed Tesla automobile for the ride to the launch site, Behnken told his young son, "Be good for mom.
 Make her life easy.”

-During the drive, Behnken and Hurley passed former astronaut Garrett Reisman holding a side saying, "Take me with you."
+During the drive, Behnken and Hurley passed former astronaut Garrett Reisman who held a sign saying, "Take me with you."

+(Reporting by Joey Roulette in Cape Canaveral, Fla.; Writing by Steve Gorman; Editing by Daniel Wallis, Bill Berkrot and Paul Simao)